-Japan and Germany are leading economies in their respective regions, and both belong to that exclusive club of the most influential and powerful nations on the planet.
-Companies from both countries engage economically in either country.
-Here, there are always possibilities to optimize, especially with respect to communication and direct, personal collaboration.
+Japan and Germany are leading economic nations in their regions and are both among the most influential and powerful countries in the world.
+Companies from both countries are economically active in the other country.
+There are always opportunities for optimization and mutual learning, especially in communication and direct, personal cooperation.

-Why Germany is so interesting for Japanese companies
+What makes Germany so interesting for Japanese companies

-For many years now, economic activity has thrived in Germany.
-The efficiency of the German economy is enormous, and there is full employment in almost all areas.
-Within the European economic community, Germany is not only located at the center, but as Europe´s strongest and biggest economy, it is also the mainstay for companies that are aiming for success within Europe.
-Some countries such as China have realized this and are investing strongly in Germany, acquiring holdings in companies so as to be present in this region and also for the long run.
+The German economy has been running at full speed for several years now.
+The performance of the German economy is enormous and there is full employment in almost all sectors.
+Within the European Economic Community, Germany is not only in the middle of the pack regionally, but as the strongest country in Europe economically, it is also the hub for companies seeking success in Europe.
+Some countries, such as China, have recognized this and are investing heavily in Germany, acquiring stakes in companies in order to maintain a long-term presence in this region.

 Similarities

-Japan and Germany are connected by a long tradition, based for the most part on very similar values.
-Both countries are said to be particularly efficient in their respective regions as leaders in technology, economy and trend-setting research.
-People of both countries have an above-average education, and habe attributes such as diligence, cleanliness, highly reliable and loyal, and are said to be (and this is another commonality) rather “reserved”.
-Products from both countries are rated among the best in the global market, especially when it comes to a combination of quality and function.
+Japan and Germany have a long tradition in common.
+Above all, it is based on some very similar values.
+Both countries are considered to be particularly efficient in their regions, leaders in technology, business and pioneering research.
+The people in both countries have an above-average level of education, focus on hard work, cleanliness, a high degree of reliability and loyalty and, another thing they have in common, are both considered somewhat “distant” in their regions.
+Products from both countries are among the top products in the global economy, especially when it comes to the combination of quality and functionality.

-What both have in common is a high demand for performance and success.
+What they both have in common is a high standard of performance and success overall.

-Many Japanese companies have already been active and successful in Germany for years.
-At the same time, there are opportunities time and again to optimize this collaboration, especially with regard to communication.
-In purchase or sales conversations, in discussions or decisions, in leadership situations or within team communication, there, Japanese and Germans differ somehow.
+Many Japanese companies have been active and successful in Germany for years.
+At the same time, there are always opportunities to optimize this cooperation, especially in communication.
+Whether in purchasing or sales talks, in discussions or when making decisions, whether in management situations or in team communication – the Japanese and Germans work somewhat differently here.

-German customers appreciate a high level of openness and a certain directness from sellers and sales advisors.
-Generally, it does not matter if the contact takes place in a shop or at an exhibition booth, for example.
-And many Japanese companies use Germany as one of their most important exhibition locations worldwide!
+German customers appreciate a higher degree of openness and a certain directness from salespeople and sales consultants.
+Basically, it doesn’t matter whether the encounter takes place in a store or at a trade fair stand, for example.
+And many Japanese companies use Germany as one of the most important trade fair locations in the world!

 Interview

-How can a Japanese start up a conversation with a German in a very positive manner?
+How can Japanese people start a conversation with Germans in a very positive way?

-Which Japanese habit should rather be avoided in Germany?
+Which Japanese habit should be avoided in Germany?

-Slurping is considered impolite in Germany…even though this is quite common in Japan when eating noodle soups.
-However, what really sustainably irritates Germans is the continuous apologizing – while a “Sumimasen” is good manners in Japan, the confused German will often ask: “What are you apologizing for all the time?”
-So, it´s better to apologize less often, otherwise the German would think that the Japanese counterpart has a guilt complex.
+Slurping is considered impolite in Germany…even if it is quite common in Japan when eating noodle soup.
+What really confuses Germans, however, is constant apologizing – while in Japan “sumimasen” is good manners, Germans will often ask back in confusion: “What are you apologizing for all the time?”
+So it’s better to apologize less often, otherwise the German will think his Japanese counterpart has a guilt complex.

 A tip for better team meetings with German colleagues?

-When a Japanese says: “This is difficult”, a German will understand it as: “It is achievable, if we just try hard enough.”
-But unfortunately, this is the exact opposite of what was meant insofar as it is sometimes advisable during meetings with Germans to directly use the words “No, this won´t work, we cannot make this.”
-Sometimes, this might need some courage, but it is anyway better than death by Karoshi.
+When a Japanese person says: “It’s difficult”, a German understands: “It can be done if we just make an effort.”
+And unfortunately, this is often the exact opposite of what was actually meant.
+In meetings with Germans, it is therefore sometimes advisable to say the words “Can’t, no, we can’t do it” openly.
+Although this sometimes requires courage, it is still better than death by karoshi.

 Room for optimization: Leadership

-Within company structures, the differences become clearer.
-The hierarchies and collaboration above those hierarchies work somewhat differently.
+Within company organizations, the differences are even more pronounced.
+The hierarchies and collaboration across hierarchies work slightly differently in each case.

-German employees are guided by more individual freedom, while Japanese employees count more clearly on working in a network or in a team.
-Thus, managers need a different style of leadership if they want to be successful for the company with their teams.
-The German management style is very situational, a bit more flexible and very order-related.
-Reduced to a simplified denominator: the manager discusses an order with employees in terms of contents, framework conditions and targets AND then lets the employees more or less realize it with a high degree of independence.
-A high level of skills on the part of the employees, as well as self-motivation and self-responsibility are required.
-A directive leadership becomes less and less relevant, not to mention that it might also be clearly rejected by employees.
+German employees are managed with a little more individual freedom, while Japanese employees rely much more on working in a network, in a team.
+This means that managers need a slightly different management style if they want to be successful with their teams for the company.
+The management style in Germany is very situational, somewhat more flexible and very task-oriented.
+To put it in simple terms: the manager discusses an assignment with employees, including content, framework conditions and objectives AND then leaves it more or less up to the employees to implement it to a high degree independently.
+The prerequisite here is a high level of employee skill, self-motivation and personal responsibility.
+Direct leadership is becoming less and less common and may be clearly rejected by employees.

 A recommendation

-Products from Japan have an excellent reputation, and the Japanese are very welcome in Germany.
-They are perceived as reliable, diligent and efficient business partners.
-Germany is not only an interesting country but a crucial one at that for Japanese companies that are striving for success in Europe.
-This applies to both B2C (business to customer) and B2B (business to business).
-Thus, it is highly recommended for companies, managers and experts that seek to do business in Germany to be well prepared for these cross-cultural commonalities and differences, as well as the respective societal and economic circumstances.
+Products from Japan enjoy an excellent reputation and the Japanese are very welcome in Germany.
+They are perceived as reliable, hard-working and efficient business partners.
+Germany is not only an interesting but also a decisive country for companies from Japan seeking success in Europe.
+This applies to both B2C business-to-customer and B2B business-to-business transactions.
+It is highly recommended for companies, managers and experts who are sent to Germany to prepare them very well for the intercultural similarities and differences, as well as for the current social and economic circumstances.

 by Karl Heinz Lorenz